“Eat to feel good” is my advice to patients. Why? Because eating should be relaxing and create satiety, which is the feeling of being sated or full.

 Patient story

 Most of Mandy’s weight was distributed around her middle in the classic apple shape that suggests insulin resistance.
-Her cholesterol was high, which is another sign of high insulin.
-I ordered a glucose tolerance test with insulin, and Mandy’s insulin results were 10 mIU/L (60 pmol/L) fasting, then 72 mIU/L (541 pmol/L) at the one-hour mark and 60 mIU/L (423 pmol/L) at two hours, all of which are above the normal range.
+Her cholesterol was high, another sign of insulin resistance.
+I ordered a glucose tolerance test with insulin, and Mandy’s insulin results (not glucose results) were all above the normal range: 10 mIU/L (60 pmol/L) fasting, then 72 mIU/L (541 pmol/L) at the one-hour mark and 60 mIU/L (423 pmol/L) at two hours.

-“You have insulin resistance,” I said, “which is prediabetes and is making you both gain weight and crave sugar.
+“You have insulin resistance,” I said, “which is prediabetes and is making you both store fat and crave sugar.
 The only way out of this situation is to find a way to feel a lot more satisfied with your meals so that you’ll eventually be able to quit all dessert-type foods.”

-By the time I saw Mandy a month later, she had lost a centimetre around her waist and was feeling a lot more energetic.
+By the time I saw Mandy a month later, she had lost a centimetre around her waist and felt much more energetic.
 She had even signed up with a personal trainer.
 At this point, Mandy was still eating sugar because we were still at the “feeling better” part of the plan and had not yet reached the “quit dessert” part.

 “I feel so much better,” Mandy told me.
 “You’re the first person who ever told me I could eat enough to feel good, considering how I look.”